AMERICAN RHODODENDRON SOCIETY

 2.2.4.2 COMMERCIAL or CORPORATE Membership

-rates for advertising in Journal ARS
+Discount (5 percent) from current rates for advertising in Journal ARS

 2.2.4.3 SUSTAINING Membership

-Benefits: Same as ANNUAL Membership.
+Benefits: Same as ANNUAL (REGULAR) Membership.

-Dues: $50 annually; chapter portion same as for ANNUAL Membership.
+Dues: $75 annually; chapter portion $12

 2.2.4.4 SPONSORING Membership

-Benefits: Same as
+Benefits: Same as ANNUAL/(REGULAR) Membership.

 Members receive an annual special gift as an expression of appreciation for this tier of donation.

-Dues: $100 annually; chapter portion same as for ANNUAL Membership.
+Dues: $150 annually; chapter portion $14

 2.2.4.5 LIFE Membership

-Benefits: Same as
+Benefits: Same as ANNUAL (REGULAR) Membership

 2.2.4.6 HONORARY Membership

-Benefits: Same as INDIVIDUAL
+Benefits: Same as ANNUAL/(REGULAR) Membership

 Dues: None

-HONORARYMembership may be granted to any individual deemed qualified by a majority of the Board of Directors of the Society, for the life of the grantee, or until such time as the membership shall be terminated for reasons considered sufficient by a two-thirds vote of the Board.
+HONORARY Membership may be granted to any individual deemed qualified by a majority of the Board of Directors of the Society, for the life of the grantee, or until such time as the membership shall be terminated for reasons considered sufficient by a two-thirds vote of the Board.
 The Board may continue Society membership for the spouse of a deceased honorary member by waiving further payment of dues by said spouse.
 Such waiver does not confer the status of honorary member on the surviving spouse.
 HONORARY Membership in a chapter may be granted by the governing body of the chapter, provided that the chapter either remits to the Society the LIFE Membership dues, or commits to pay annual dues for the life of the HONORARY Member.

 2.2.4.7 ASSOCIATE Membership

-participation or voting rights in the affairs of the Society.
+Benefits: All benefits accorded by a chapter to its members, but no additional benefits, participation or voting rights in the affairs of the Society.

-Any chapter member in good standing in the Society may become an ASSOCIATE Member of another chapter of the Society, by payment to the chapter of an amount equal to the chapter portion of ANNUAL Membership dues.
+Any chapter member in good standing in the Society may become an ASSOCIATE Member of another chapter of the Society, by payment to the chapter of an amount equal to the chapter portion of ANNUAL/(REGULAR) Membership dues.
 ASSOCIATE members do not receive additional copies of Society publications.

 3.0 ORGANIZATION